Workflows¶

 What is a Workflow?¶

-A workflow is a directory containing a config.toml
+A workflow is a directory containing a workflow configuration file that defines:

 - Actions: Operations to perform (file manipulation, AI transformations, shell commands, etc.)